MattKevan/Sketch-to-git-workflow/README.md

 # Sketch to Git workflow

-This is a set of helper scripts to use Sketch as part of a true git version control workflow.
+This enables you to use Sketch as part of a true version-controlled workflow.
 If you’re a designer with development skills you’ll feel right at home.

-It works by decomposing a Sketch file into its constituent components, mostly JSON files and images, so that it can be better uploaded to and managed by Git.
-Otherwise it'd just be a big binary blob.
-This happens automatically whenever the Sketch file you're working on is saved.
-When you pull any changes, a hook is run to reconstitute all the bits back to a Sketch-readable file.
+It works by exporting a Sketch file into its constituent components whenever you hit save, mostly JSON files and images, so that it can be better uploaded to and managed by Git.
+Otherwise it'd just be a big blob of binary.

+The script watches your project folder and exports your Sketch file whenever you hit save.
+When you pull any changes, a hook is fired to put all the bits back together again, incorporating your latest changes.

 ## Requirements